frmichel/taxrefweb/sparql-micro-services/gbif/getClassificationByID/README.md

 # gbif/getClassificationByID

-This service retrieves the classification of a given taxon from [GBIF (Global Biodiversity Information Facility)](https://www.gbif.org/) by using its identifier (AphiaID).
+This service retrieves the classification of a given taxon from [GBIF (Global Biodiversity Information Facility)](https://www.gbif.org/) by using its identifier.
+The result is a list of instances of `dwc:Taxon`, one for each parent of the taxon.

 Each taxon belonging to the classification comes with the following information:
 - identifier of the taxon in GBIF (`dwc:taxonID`),